What does our Mini-Pupillage involve?

 In order to apply for a mini-pupillage please download the application form HERE.
 All applications, should be sent to firstname.lastname@example.org.
 Please do not send CVs, covering letters or transcripts of examination results as they will not be considered.
 Our optional Diversity and Equality Monitoring form can also be found HERE, should you wish to complete that and submit it along with your application to allow us to gain a full understanding of those who are applying for our mini-pupillages.

-Mini-pupillage applications will be considered on 4 occasions each year, the 2022 dates are as follows:
+Mini-pupillage applications will be considered on 4 occasions each year, the 2024/2025 dates will be as follows:

-Applications received between 1 April – 30 June, will be considered for mini-pupillages taking place between October – December.
+- Applications recieved between 1st April – 30th June, will be considered for mini-pupillages taking place between October – December 2024.

-Applications received between 1 July – 30 September, will be considered for mini-pupillages taking place between January – March of the following year.
+- Applications received between 1st July – 30th September, will be considered for mini-pupillages taking place between January – March 2025.

-Applications received between 1 October – 31 December, will be considered for mini-pupillages taking place between April – June of the following year.
+- Applications received between 1st October – 31st December, will be considered for mini-pupillages taking place between April – June 2025.

 Who can apply for mini-pupillage?